AnshPrakash/anshprakash.github.io/_posts/2025-09-08-mimicplay.md

 </div>

+# Differences in the original Setup and our Setup

 ## Experiments

 ### High Level Planner

 After completing the training of the high-level latent planner, we first collected **video prompts** and performed a **visual inspection of the predicted trajectories**.
 This step allowed us to qualitatively evaluate whether the generated trajectories aligned with the expected task goals and to compare them against the ground-truth trajectories from the demonstrations.
 Below we show example visualizations of the predicted trajectories。

 <div class="row mt-4">